Oliver-Loeffler/NIOHttp/README.md

 [![Build Status](https://travis-ci.org/Oliver-Loeffler/NIOHttp.svg?branch=master)](https://travis-ci.org/Oliver-Loeffler/NIOHttp)

-Building HTTP requests and responses using Java NIO/NIO2
+Building HTTP request and response objects which can be written and read from java.nio.channels.

-### Goals:
+## Goals:

  * Create a library/toolkit to build and send HTTP requests vis NIO/NIO2 as well to receive HTTP requests via NIO/NIO2 and to parse them
  * Implement HTTP/1.1 first.

 ### Boundary Conditions:

  * zero external dependencies beside JDK 1.8
  * only testing frameworks for (Junit, TestNG or others) and mocking frameworks (Mockito, PowerMock etc.) are permitted

+### Steps to implementation

+ 1. Implement first draft of HttpResponse class and corresponding reader class considering RFC7230 and RFC7231
+ 2. The first version of HttpResponse will only carry HTTP fields and payload
+ 3. Implement simple HttpRequest class and corresponding HttpRequestBuilder

 # Idea

  * Connecting to a given URL using SocketChannels